 The importance of the Business Owner’s role during PI planning cannot be overstated.
 They:

 - Provide relevant elements of the business context in the defined PI planning agenda timebox

-- Are ready and available to participate in key activities, including the presentation of vision, draft plan review, assigning final business value to program PI objectives, and approving final plans
+- Are ready and available to participate in key activities, including the presentation of vision, draft plan review, assigning business value to team PI objectives, and approving final plans

 - Play a primary role in the draft plan review, understanding the bigger picture and how these plans, when taken together, do or do not fulfill the current business objectives